 Wagner’s tetralogy, Der Ring des Nibelungen, is considered by many to be the pinnacle of the Western music tradition.
-It combines intense, heroic drama with orchestral and vocal writing which is both vast in scale and deeply moving.
+It combines intense, heroic drama with orchestral and vocal writing that is both vast in scale and deeply moving.
 A special journey to see The Ring is a once-in-a-lifetime pilgrimage.
-Once again Academy Travel has secured top-grade seats for a production, this time the Chicago Lyric Opera’s production, which has been in development over the last few years and receives its first complete outing in 2020.
-The Lyric Opera, housed in a fine Art-Deco auditorium, is one of America’s finest houses, regularly hosting the world’s leading singers.
+Once again Academy Travel has secured top-grade seats, this time the Chicago Lyric Opera’s production.
+Housed in a fine Art Deco auditorium, the Lyric Opera is one of America’s finest houses, regularly hosting the world’s leading singers.
 The 2020 Ring promises to be no exception.

-All four operas in the Ring Cycle, Das Rheingold, Die Walküre, Siegfried and Götterdämmerung, performed in the space of a week
+All four operas in the Ring Cycle, Das Rheingold, Die Walküre, Siegfried and Götterdämmerung

-A full day exploring Wright’s architecture in Oak Park
+A full day exploring Frank Lloyd Wright’s architecture in Oak Park, including Robie House, Unity Temple and his Home and Studio

-Day 1: Arrive and settle in.
+Day 1: Arrive in Chicago and settle in.
 Meet fellow participants over drinks and canapes.

 Day 4: Morning talk and Die Walküre.